A great opportunity to find out all about The Bridge for 2022

 As a result, when you graduate as a full-time student from SMBC, you will graduate with an ACT award and an SMBC Certificate award.

-Examples of ACT courses include the Bachelor of Theology, Master of Divinity, Graduate Diploma of Divinity and the Diploma of Ministry.
+Examples of ACT courses include the Diploma of Theology, Bachelor of Theology, Master of Divinity, Graduate Diploma of Divinity and the Master of Theological Studies.

 For further information about the Australian College of Theology, please see the ACT website at www.actheology.edu.au